mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *DateTimeRange) UnSetField()
 ```

-UnsetField ensures that no value is present for Field, not even an explicit nil.
+UnSetField ensures that no value is present for Field, not even an explicit nil.

 <a name="DateTimeType"></a>
 ## type [DateTimeType](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_datetime_type.go#L9>)